gbrls/pwn/README.md

 # writeups

-This is a collection of my solutions for CTFs, and online coursers/platforms.
+My writeups for CTFs, and online courses.

+Some detailed solutions are also published at [Gambiarra Overdrive](https://gambiarra-overdrive.github.io)